nspyre-org/nspyre/docs/contributing.rst

    Chapter 1    while this creates a header at a different level in the doc:    Section 1.1
    =========                                                                    -----------

 A lone top-level section is lifted up to be the document's title.
 If you use the same non-alphanumeric character for underline-only, and underline-and-overline headers, they will be considered to be at *different* levels.
-Any non-alphanumeric character can be used, but the Python convention is as follows and is enforced here:
+Any non-alphanumeric character can be used, but the Python convention -- which is to be used -- is as follows:

   * ``#`` with overline, for parts
   * ``*`` with overline, for chapters